KrishaPatel17/Remeid/README.md

 To view or use you must download the file and then upload it into MIT App Inventor (https://appinventor.mit.edu/).

 Thanks for using!

+Version 1: First draft for the project.

+Version 2: Fixed the 'save' button as if you exited the app the medication names would become erased.
+Now they are saved onto the database.
+I have also added a 'delete' button in case you accidentally add something you did not want.